ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 ## TypeScript configuration

-TypeScript, similarly to webpack, needs configuration.
-If you want to use it, add the `tsconfig.json` file at the root of your project.
+If you want to use TypeScript, add the `tsconfig.json` file at the root of your project.
 You can copy the below example config or create your own.

 ```json
 // tsconfig.json